-- a) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - b) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - c) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; d) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; and requiring compliance thereof by the Company during the audit period. - 1.
-During the period under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, etc. mentioned above subject to the following observations: - i) The entire shareholding of Promoters and Promoter Groups are not in dematerialised form. - ii) The Index of charges as evidenced in the website of the Ministry of Corporate Affairs requires updation as returns/forms relating to many of the charges satisfied and not appearing in the Balance Sheet for years together are yet to be filed by the Company. - 2.
+- a) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018: - b) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - c) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; and requiring compliance thereof by the Company during the audit period. - 1.
+During the period under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines etc. mentioned above subject to the following observations: - i) The entire shareholding of Promoters and Promoter Groups are not in dematerialised form. - ii) The Index of charges as evidenced in the website of the Ministry of Corporate Affairs requires updation as returns/forms relating to many of the charges satisfied and not appearing in the Balance Sheet for years together are yet to be filed by the Company. - 2.
 In respect of other applicable Acts, Laws, Rules and Regulations including Acts relating to employees and labour regulations, welfare and connected activities, specifically applicable to the Company, I have relied on information/ records /compliance checklists duly certified and produced by the Company during the course of audit and the reporting is limited to that extent.
 It is confirmed by the Management that the Company has devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively. - 3.
 Since the company has engaged Statutory Auditors and Internal Auditors for the period under review, I am not reporting on the areas exclusive to them like Compliances under the Income Tax Act, VAT, GST and other relevant areas under the Direct and Indirect Tax Laws. - 4.
-I further report that: - 1.
+I further report that: - a.
 The Board of Directors of the Company is constituted with proper balanced Executive Directors, Non-Executive Directors and Independent Directors.
 During the period under report, the following changes in the composition of Board of Directors of the Company were carried out in compliance with the provisions of the Act. - i.
-Mr. Thiruvengadam Parthasarathy (DIN: 00016375), who was liable to retire by rotation in terms of Section 152(6) of the Companies Act, 2013 held office upto the conclusion of the ensuing Annual General Meeting, was further appointed as a Non-executive Director of the Company by the shareholders in the 76th Annual General Meeting held on 10th August 2021. - 2.
+Mr. Thiruvengadam Parthasarathy (DIN: 00016375), who was liable to retire by rotation in terms of Section 152(6) of the Companies Act, 2013 held office up to the conclusion of the ensuing Annual General Meeting, was further appointed as a Non-executive Director of the Company by the shareholders in the 77th Annual General Meeting held on 29th September 2022. - b.
 A system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
-All the decisions taken at the Board and Committee Meetings were properly captured and recorded in the
+All

-- minutes.
-As per the minutes of the meetings, the decisions of the Board and Committees were unanimous and no dissenting views have been recorded. - 3.
-Based on the information provided and representation made by the Company, there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines. - 4.
+- the decisions taken at the Board and Committee Meetings were properly captured and recorded in the minutes.
+As per the minutes of the meetings, the decisions of the Board and Committees were unanimous and no dissenting views have been recorded. - c.
+Based on the information provided and representation made by the Company, there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines. - d.
 There is scope for improving the systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.